|

 The East India Company continued to trade but realised the dearth of

-qualified ruler in India.
-With the emergence of the British regime
+qualified rulers in India.
+With the emergence of the British regime,

 many employees of East India Company became administrators.
 Troops